 Join the Guild as a Vermont Furniture Maker

-The Guild of Vermont Furniture Makers has two levels of membership for furniture makers: Master Furniture makers and Journeyman Furniture Makers.
-Both levels require your furniture to be juried.
+The Guild of Vermont Furniture Makers has four levels of membership for furniture makers: Furniture makers, Emerging Furniture Makers, Educators and Students.
+The Furniture Maker and Emerging Furniture Maker levels require your furniture to be juried.

-If you would like to be considered as a furniture making member of the Guild you will first need to fill out an online application and then bring some examples of your furniture to be juried at one of the Guild’s quarterly meetings which are held in January, April, June and September.
+If you would like to be considered as a Furniture Maker or Emerging Furniture Maker level member of the Guild you will first need to fill out an online application and then bring some examples of your furniture to be juried at one of the Guild’s quarterly meetings which are held in January, April, June and September.
 Upon receiving your application we will contact you to let you know the date and location of the next quarterly meeting.
 Below is the Guild’s current evaluation criteria.
+Educator and Student members do not require jurying.

 Statement of Principles:

-The Guild of Vermont Furniture Makers is an association of professional, master level furniture makers, dedicated to the promotion of quality craftsmanship, excellence in design, and pursuit of artistic vision.
+The Guild of Vermont Furniture Makers is an association of professional level furniture makers, dedicated to the promotion of quality craftsmanship, excellence in design, and pursuit of artistic vision.
 All members must be residents of Vermont.
-The Guild welcomes furniture makers working in a broad range of styles; the constant is that all work must reflect and communicate the unique aesthetic vision of the craftsman.
+The Guild welcomes furniture makers working in a broad range of styles; the constant is that all work must reflect and communicate the unique aesthetic vision of the craftsperson.
 Persons applying for membership must be directly involved in building the work that is presented for jury.

 Design: